 The Astrophysics sub-department at Oxford is one of the largest astrophysics groups in the country, with a strong and diverse research portfolio.
 In particular, we are internationally recognised for our observational and theoretical work on cosmology, galaxy evolution, compact objects, astrophysical fluids and exoplanets.
 We furthermore develop world leading radio, sub-mm, optical and IR instrumentation, providing new phase space that is ripe for scientific exploitation.
-We have invested in major international projects, which will deliver unprecedented datasets in the coming decade, including the European Extremely Large Telescope (ELT), the Square Kilometre Array (SKA), and the Large Synoptic Survey Telescope (LSST).
+We have invested in major international projects, which will deliver unprecedented datasets in the coming decade, including the European Extremely Large Telescope (ELT), the Square Kilometre Array (SKA), and the Vera Rubin Observatory Legacy Survey of Space and Time (LSST).
 We are also home to Zooniverse, the world’s largest citizen science platform.
 We work closely with our colleagues in the Rudolf Peierls Centre for Theoretical Physics and Atmospheric, Oceanic and Planetary Physics.

 We host world-leading research in both theoretical and observational cosmology at Oxford.
 Theoretical cosmology, housed in the Beecroft Institute of Particle Astrophysics and Cosmology, focuses on dark energy, dark matter and general relativity as well as high resolution simulations of structure formation.
 On the observational front, Oxford is at the forefront of survey science with prominent leadership in the next generation of surveys: the Vera Rubin Observatory (dark sector), Euclid (weak lensing), Simons Observatory (CMB).
 We play a leading role in C-BASS, and played an important part of the Planck team.
 We also lead the VISTA/VIDEO Survey and play a leading role in the KiDS weak lensing survey.